 Blockchain is a highly secure and immutable record-keeping technology.
 Bad actors can't break into the system or forge the data stored on it.
 This distributed ledger technology records transactions and related data in multiple places at the same time, which prevents a single point of failure and validates every piece of information it stores.

-Security is easily the blockchain's biggest advantage, followed by resilience.
+Security is easily blockchain's biggest advantage, followed by resilience.
 Each block is continually reconciled by a network of computers.
-If one node fails, it can't bring the whole system down because all the other nodes have a copy of the ledger.
+If one node fails, it can't bring the entire system down because all the other nodes have a copy of the ledger.

 There are several types of blockchains and a variety of uses across industries.
-The finance industry currently leads blockchain adoption due to the way the technology can simplify the transaction process and lock it down as well.
+The finance industry is currently leading blockchain adoption because of the way the technology simplifies and locks down the transaction process.

 How blockchain is transforming data center architecture